 The Fear Of Harming Someone | Harm OCD

-Do you have intrusive, violent thoughts about hurting or harming someone?
+Do you have intrusive, violent thoughts about hurting or harming someone, or acting out sexually?
 Do these thoughts make you wonder, “What kind of person thinks such things?
 Does thinking these thoughts mean I secretly want to do them?
 What if I snap and actually do them?”
 This kind of thinking may be caused by a sub-type of Obsessive Compulsive Disorder (OCD) that is known as “Harm OCD”.

 Examples of violent obsessions include: